odoo/documentation/ecommerce/shopper_experience/paypal.rst

 How to get paid with Paypal
 ===========================

-Paypal is the easiest online payment method to configure.
+Paypal is the easiest online payment acquirer to configure.
 It is also the only one without any subscription fee.
 We definitely advise it to any starter.